umer480/kubernetes/yaml-files-explained.md

-# Basic Structure of a YAML File:
+# Basic Structure K8s Conf file - YAML explained

 How YAML files is logical structured in K8s

 Supported Format of configuration files : **JSON** and **YAML**